George Stephanopoulos: Clinton administration

 Stephanopoulos and President Bill Clinton prepare for the State of the Union Address in 1994.

 Stephanopoulos was, with David Wilhelm and James Carville, a leading member of Clinton's 1992 U.S. presidential campaign.
 His role on the campaign is portrayed in the documentary film The War Room (1993).

 In the Clinton administration, Stephanopoulos served as a senior advisor for policy and strategy.
 His initiatives focused on crime legislation, affirmative action, and health care.
 His salary was reportedly $125,000 per year.
 At the outset of Clinton's presidency, Stephanopoulos also served as the de facto press secretary, briefing the press even though Dee Dee Myers was officially the White House Press Secretary.
 Stephanopoulos was regarded as a member of Bill Clinton's inner circle.

 In 1994, after Paula Jones accused Bill Clinton of sexual harassment, Stephanopoulos and James Carville sought to discredit her allegations against Clinton.
 Both men suggested that Jones was just seeking cash for her story.
-Stephanopoulos also successfully sought to keep Jones' news conference off television.
+Stephanopoulos also successfully sought to keep Jones's news conference off television.
 Stephanopoulos called NBC journalist Tim Russert, CNN chairman Tom Johnson, as well as several others, whom he convinced to keep her conference off television.

 On February 25, 1994, Stephanopoulos and Harold Ickes had a conference call with Roger Altman to discuss the Resolution Trust Corporation's choice of Republican lawyer Jay Stephens to head the Madison Guaranty investigation as well as discussing if Stephens could be removed.
 The Madison Guaranty investigation would later turn into the Whitewater controversy.

 In 1995, as he pulled out of a parking space in front of a restaurant in the Georgetown neighborhood of Washington, D.C., his car collided with a parked vehicle.
 Stephanopoulos was arrested and charged with leaving the scene of an accident and driving with an expired license and license plates.
 White House press secretary, Mike McCurry, said that President Clinton told Stephanopoulos "not to worry about" the accident but to get his license renewed.
 The charge of leaving the scene of an accident was subsequently dropped.